How to fit a chimney liner

 What you do next depends on whether you are pouring Vermiculite around the liner or not pouring Vermiculite around the liner.
 Scroll down to “Time to look at your chimney pot”.

 Image below: Stuck liner.
 Within this loft there are four flues.
 The places where the liner gets stuck are obvious as in this case – you can see the holes we made to assist the liner around the bends.
 The liner is quite flexible but some bends cause trouble – especially for 6″ or wider diameter liners.

 Sliding in a blanket-wrapped liner (bottom up)

 You will most likely be blanket wrapping your liner if you have a huge chimney (Inglenook style maybe).
 Only try this if you know your chimney is of a suitable diameter.

-I recommend Chimwrap as it is easy to fit and lighter than some others.
+I recommend blanket-style wrap as it is easy to fit and lighter than some others.
 It is supplied ready to go with the proper connectors.

 I tried Rockwool once and never again.
 I itched and scratched like a farmer’s dog and it was extremely heavy.

 Fitting is straightforward.
 Instead of feeding it down the chimney you haul it up the chimney.
 The person at the top has to have a very secure platform (e.g. scaffolding).
 A cherry picker might work but add the liner and Chimwrap weight to the maximum allowed by the cherry picker.
 I managed this once on a very sturdy stack that I could sit atop of and strap myself to.
 For connection at the top refer to the “inside chimney pot method” (basically you are hanging a lot of weight so will be best mortaring the liner into the pot).
 Ps.
 I hated doing blanket wrap jobs as it was sooo heavy.
 Do not even think about it if your chimney is less than 18" across as not worth the hassle.

 Hanging cowl method (no insulation)